zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

   :Type: string
   :Default Value: *(implied from key in datapoints map)*

+type
+  :Description: Type of datapoint.
+See :ref:`datapoint-types`.
+  :Required: No
+  :Type: string *(must be a valid source type)*
+  :Default Value: None.

 description
   :Description: Description of the datapoint's purpose and function.
   :Required: No